 NOTE: Students are urged to complete their language requirement(s) by the end of the second semester of enrollment.
 If students opt to take the foreign language examination to fulfill this requirement, they must take the examination by the second semester of enrollment and in each semester thereafter until the exam is passed.
-Teaching Assistants and Associates, who are required to demonstrate foreign language competency, must demonstrate progress toward fulfilling the language requirement no later than their second semester of enrollment.
-See "Requirements and Duties of Teaching Assistants and Associates" on pages 36-37 of this Handbook.
+Teaching Assistants and Associates who are required to demonstrate foreign language competency must demonstrate progress toward fulfilling the language requirement no later than their second semester of enrollment.
+See "Requirements and Duties of Teaching Assistants and Associates" in this Handbook.

-Scheduling Exams:
+Scheduling Exams